dear-digital/invoice-generator/README.md

 ![Alt text](./images/InvoiceDashboard.png)

+##### Some Design Issues:

+1. The text on red button (Save as Unpaid) is not visible which is on the left of green button.
+2. The text on grey button (Save as Draft) is not visible which is on the left of red buttion.

+---

 - **Quick Add Client**

 ![Alt text](./images/QuickAddClient.png)

+---

 - **Add Products**

 ![Alt text](./images/QuickAddProducts.png)

+---

 - **User Dashboard**

 ![Alt text](./images/UserDashboard.png)

+---

 - **Downloaded Invoice PDF**

 ![Alt text](./images/InvoicePDF.png)

+---

 - **Downloaded Invoice Image**

 ![Alt text](./images/InvoiceImage.png)

+---

 - **Data Stored In Local Storage**

 ![Alt text](./images/DataInLocalStorage.png)

+---